Rajpratik71/Mininet-wiki/FAQ.md

 <a id=native-install></a>
 ### How can I do a native install of Mininet?

-It's probably easiest to start out with a [VM install](Download) of Mininet - it's pretty much guaranteed to work!
+It's probably easiest to start out with a [VM install](https://mininet.github.com/download) of Mininet - it's pretty much guaranteed to work!

-Instructions for native installation can be found [here](Download) as well.
+Instructions for native installation can also be found at <https://mininet.github.com/download>.

 ***
 <a id=python-api></a>